Ctrl + Shift + T: The Only Browser Keyboard Shortcut You Need to Remember

 Ctrl + Shift + T will also reopen a closed browser window together with all its tabs.
 The takeaway: this keyboard shortcut works with both individual tabs and browser windows.

-So if you were wondering what is the command to open a browser tab I closed accidentally you now have the answer.
+So, if you were wondering what the command is to open a browser tab I closed accidentally you now have the answer.

 Ctrl Shift T Not Working?
 Here’s why: